The village charity has three trustees:

 In his will in 1768 Reverend Thomas Hindes left £50 to be invested and the interest paid to the industrious poor of the village.

 The amalgamated Avon Dassett Charity currently has three trustees.
-Historically at least one of the trustees of the charities was to be a member of the church but the Charities Commission has permitted this to change.
+Historically at least one of the trustees of the charities was to be a member of the church but the Charities Commission permitted it to change in 2010.